Skip to main content

 • Feel guilty about giving more work to their staff

 Effective delegation is a sign of strength, not weakness.
-Managers are not there to take on every task themselves — they are also there train workers.
-Delegation is a critical part of this important role.
+Managers are not there to take on every task.
+Managers are responsible for supporting, training and coaching their teams while ensuring performance meets expectations and business goals are achieved.
+Delegation is a critical part of succeeding in any leadership role.

 Tips for Effective Delegation